 Anti-inflammatory foods in general appear to help reduce muscle soreness.

-Allicin in garlic is well known for anti-inflammatory and antioxidant properties.
+Allicin in garlic is well known for its anti-inflammatory and antioxidant properties.

-One study involving 80mg of allicin in capsule form, daily for 2 weeks before and 2 days after exercise, resulted in reduced levels of muscle soreness and inflammation post-exercise.
+One study involving 80mg of allicin in capsule form, daily for 2 weeks, resulted in reduced levels of soreness and inflammation.

 Once again, this is not a super consistent outcome in the research, but it is still worth being aware of.

-Similarly, curcumin (which is a component of turmeric) is known for anti-inflammatory properties as well.
+Similarly, curcumin (a component of turmeric) is known for its anti-inflammatory properties as well.

 2.5g twice daily curcumin supplementation has been found to reduce muscle damage and soreness as well.

 From my perspective, I would not read this article and have the key takeaway be to take a tonne of supplements.
-I would instead encourage starting your focus on eating a diet that is rich in fruits, vegetables and healthy fats, since these things are also consistently linked with anti-inflammatory properties.
+I would instead focus on a diet that is rich in fruits, vegetables and healthy fats.
+These things are also consistently linked with anti-inflammatory properties.

 Thoughts on Antioxidant Supplementation